-4. Software areas: For applications that require large and complex installations, pre-installed application code at the Grid sites that support a VO should be provided (for simple/smaller applications users may send all required files with every job).
-This may be achieved using VO manager credentials and so-called software tags and software areas.
+4. Software areas: For applications that require large and complex installation, you should probably provide pre-installed application code in the grid sites that support your VO (for simple/smaller applications users may just send all required files with every job).
+This may be achieved using your VO manager credentials and so-called software tags and software areas.
 The software area is simply a local directory in each site, typically mounted on a network file system and shared with the worker nodes (where the jobs execute) such that jobs may access application files installed there.
 (N.B. for larger VOs, instabilities or configuration issues with the software area continues to be one of the major reasons for tickets to be opened against sites, with corresponding impact on production activities.
 Careful design and management of the software area is essential and should not be overlooked.)
 The software tag is a way of marking a site to have a certain version of application installed, such that users may send jobs to those sites only.
-There are many soft tag examples [STE] available to view.
+An example of how this works is provided here.